RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 ____

-#### When I use a non-latin chars language like chinese, I see odd chars on xterm windows
+#### When I use a non-latin-chars language like chinese, I see odd chars on xterm windows

 This happens due to your xterm configuration.
 It has a very easy fix.
 Edit `/etc/X11/app-defaults/XTerm` file and add this line to the end of the file: